Product Packaging and Metadata

 - Render concise product labels

-- Summerize policy exemptions from official operator guidelines
+- Summerize policy conformance to an operator's official guidelines

 - Capture software chain of custody, cryptographic signing, provenence and audit trails between and vendor and consumers.

 - Detail licensing and pricing criteria, when applicable